Agreement on Movement and Access: Content of the Agreement

-Hamas takeover of the Palestinian Authority
+Hamas takeover of the Gaza Strip

-On 25 January 2006, Hamas decisively won control of the Palestinian Legislative Council in the 2006 Palestinian legislative election, and on 29 March, a new PA government led by Hamas leader, Ismail Haniya, was formed.
+On 25 January 2006, Hamas decisively won control of the Palestinian Legislative Council in the 2006 Palestinian legislative election, and on 29 March, a new PA government led by Hamas leader, Ismail Haniyeh, was formed.
 However, Hamas leaders refused to accept conditions set by Israel and the Quartet on the Middle East for any relations by them with the Hamas-led PA government, namely recognition of Israel, the disavowal of violent actions, and acceptance of previous agreements between Israel and the PA, including the Oslo Accords.
 In consequence, Israel and the Quartet ceased providing aid to the PA and stopped all dialogue with any member of the Hamas-led PA government, and imposed sanctions against the PA under Hamas.

 Hamas repeatedly declared that it did not recognise the legitimacy of Israel and was not bound by any agreements with Israel, without specifically mentioning the AMA.
 With these sequence of events, the AMA was taken to have no relevance to Hamas.

 In June 2007, after the Hamas takeover of the Gaza Strip, Hamas replaced all Fatah and PA officials in the Gaza Strip with Hamas members.
 Fatah resumed its dominance in the West Bank.
 Israel lifted its sanctions and other measures against the PA and the West Bank, but the measures against the Hamas-dominated Gaza Strip continued.
 The Quartet also restored relations with the PA in the West Bank, but not with the Hamas-dominated Gaza Strip.
 Egypt largely sealed its border crossing with the Gaza Strip on the grounds that Fatah and the PA had fled and the PA was no longer providing security on the Palestinian side.